 National Museum of Marine Biology and Aquarium Introduction

-The Ocean Life Museum is located in Checheng Township, Pingtung County, covering a total area of approximately 96.81 hectares.
-To create an atmosphere of a marine paradise, the main building features a wave-shaped roof, along with an outdoor water square and a life-sized model of a whale shark.
-The main facilities include three themed pavilions: Taiwan Waters, Coral Kingdom, and World Waters, providing an immersive experience that evokes visitors' imaginations about the underwater world.
-The Taiwan Waters Pavilion has twelve viewing points themed "The Journey of a Raindrop," starting from the mountains, collecting melted snow, and rushing downhill, carrying soil and rocks, eventually depositing in the plains of the lower reaches, moving toward reservoirs, estuaries, and tidal zones before flowing into the sea.
-This exhibition not only showcases the diverse ecology from Taiwan's rivers to the ocean but also features touch pools where visitors can interact with starfish, sea urchins, sea hares, and crabs, alongside glass displays showcasing the graceful swimming of whale sharks.
-The Coral Kingdom Pavilion is themed "Tropical Rainforest in the Ocean," welcoming visitors with beautiful live corals and tropical fish, leading them towards an underwater tunnel in an artificial ocean.
-Walking through this 84-meter-long underwater tunnel, visitors can observe various beautiful coral reefs, schools of tropical fish, and the smart and cute beluga whales, even venturing into the bottom of a sunken ship, exploring between the deck and the cabins, where more marine life catches the eye.
-The World Waters Pavilion integrates various technologies, including 3D animations, audio-visual equipment, gigantic environments, and physical exhibitions of marine life to guide visitors through four major themed scenes: ancient oceans, kelp forests, deep sea waters, and polar waters.
-The "Exploration Classroom" features interactive and fun games designed around fossil legends, polar exploration, kelp mazes, and time-traveling vessels, sparking children's interest in marine life.
-Visiting the World Waters Pavilion is akin to embarking on a digital wonder journey.
+The National Museum of Marine Biology and Aquarium is located in Checheng Township, Pingtung County, covering an area of approximately 96.81 hectares.
+To reflect the atmosphere of a marine paradise, the main building features a wave-shaped roof, an outdoor water plaza, and life-sized models of whales, dolphins, and sharks.
+The main facilities are divided into three themed pavilions: Taiwan Waters, Coral Kingdom, and World Waters, creating an immersive experience that evokes visitors' imaginations of the underwater world.
+The Taiwan Waters pavilion has twelve viewing points themed around "The Journey of a Raindrop."
+It begins with the raindrop falling from high mountains, gathering melted snow, carrying soil and rocks down swiftly, eroding riverbeds and gradually accumulating in the gently sloping plains, then flowing into reservoirs, estuaries, and tidal zones before finally reaching the ocean.
+This design not only helps visitors understand the diverse ecology of rivers and oceans in Taiwan but also features touch pools where visitors can interact with starfish, sea urchins, sea hares, and crabs, as well as a glass display area showcasing the graceful swimming of whale sharks, allowing them to appreciate the adorable forms of marine life.
+The Coral Kingdom pavilion, themed "Tropical Rainforest in the Ocean," welcomes visitors with beautiful live corals and tropical fish.
+Guests can then slowly swim into an underwater tunnel within the artificial ocean.
+Walking through this 84-meter long tunnel, they can observe various beautiful coral reefs, schools of tropical fish, and intelligent and cute beluga whales.
+They will also enter the bottom of a shipwreck, weaving between decks and cabins, where even more underwater creatures come into view.
+The World Waters pavilion integrates various technologies, including 3D animation, audiovisual equipment, large-scale environments, and physical displays of marine creatures.
+This immersive experience allows visitors to explore ancient oceans, kelp forests, deep-sea areas, and polar waters.
+Among these, the "Exploration Classroom" features specially designed interactive games such as fossil legends, polar explorations, a kelp maze, and a time-traveling exploration vehicle, inspiring children's interest in marine life.
+Visiting the World Waters pavilion is equivalent to embarking on a digital wonder journey.